 More than one family member may be an employee of the school district.
-It is within the discretion of the superintendent to allow one family member employed by the school district to supervise another family member employed by the school district.
+It is within the discretion of the superintendent to allow one family member employed by the school district to supervise another family member employed by the school district [subject to the approval of the board].